COMMONLY ASKED QUESTIONS ABOUT SEIZURES

 What should I do when my pet has a seizure?

-There is not much you can do, except wait, and make a note of the time the seizure began.
-If the violent, flailing part of the seizure goes on for longer than ten minutes, you should get help and transport your pet to a veterinarian’s office.
 You should not hold your pet during or after the seizure, or make any attempt to put something in your pet’s mouth.
 It is impossible to swallow the tongue, but very easy to be bitten by a seizing dog.
-Also be sure the pet will not fall down stairs, bang their head on cement or otherwise damage themselves while seizuring.
+Also be sure the pet will not fall down stairs, bang their head on cement or otherwise hurt themselves while seizuring.
 Pull the pet to a safer place if necessary.

 What should I do after my pet has a seizure?